NISRA-Tech-Lab/Generating-Synthetic-Data/README.md

 If you did not see the above warning the first time you opened the `rap-skeleton.Rproj` file, it means that `Renv` was able to activate automatically.
 In this case, there is no need to run `source("renv/activate.R")`.
 Instead just run `renv::restore()` and press `y` to accept.

 At this stage `Renv` has been activated.
 For further information visit the [Renv website.](https://rstudio.github.io/renv/index.html)

+### Help & Troubleshooting

+If the above commands do not appear to work or error message appear, read more about troubleshooting renv in our [R Documentation](https://datavis.nisra.gov.uk/techlab/drpvze/r.html#renv_troubleshooting)

 3. Load your data using the 'Data Prep.R' file.
 The file provides options for loading different types of data